 MOD AFCP/87A22A6/1#2014

 11.44B A frequency assignment to a space station in the geostationary-satellite orbit shall be considered as having been brought into use when a space station in the geostationary-satellite orbit with the capability of transmitting or receiving that frequency assignment has been deployed and maintained at the notified orbital position for a continuous period of 90 days.
-The notifying administration shall so inform the Bureau within 30 days from the end of the 90-day period25, 26.
+The notifying administration shall so inform the Bureau within 30 days from the end of the 90-day period25, 26, ADD 26bis.
 On receipt of the information sent under this provision, the Bureau shall make that information available on the ITU website as soon as possible and shall publish it in the BR IFIC.
 Resolution 40 (Rev.WRC-19) shall apply.
-(WRC-19)
+(WRC-23)

 ADD AFCP/87A22A6/2#2015